Skip to main content

 Legionella are bacteria that infect the lungs.
 When a person gets sick from this infection it is called legionellosis.
 The serious form of legionellosis is called legionnaires’ disease.
 A milder form of the infection is called Pontiac fever.

 The most significant cause of legionellosis is the bacterium Legionella pneumophila.
-Legionella infections are NOT spread from person to person.
 The bacteria are naturally found in the environment, most often in water.
 People become infected when they breathe in spray or mist coming from contaminated water.
+Legionella grows best in standing water at 20-50°C. Legionella infections are not usually spread from person to person.

-There have been individual cases and outbreaks linked to:
+There have been individual cases and outbreaks linked to these water systems and devices:

 Legionnaires’ disease produces symptoms similar to pneumonia, including: